CtrlK

 Completeness

-Clearly answers both 'what' (applies Sandi Metz's four rules for maintainable OO code in Ruby) and 'when' (explicit 'Use when' clause with trigger terms like 'Sandi Metz', 'code quality', 'refactoring', or reviewing Ruby code for maintainability).
+Clearly answers both 'what' (apply Sandi Metz's four rules for maintainable OO code with specific rule details) and 'when' (explicit 'Use when' clause with trigger terms like 'Sandi Metz', 'code quality', 'refactoring', or reviewing Ruby code).

 3 / 3